Don Brown (American football coach): Plymouth State

-In 1993, Brown assumed his first head coaching job at Plymouth State University, a Division III school, and he held that position for three seasons.
-During his last two years, he led the team to win the Freedom Football Conference championship and advanced to the Division III playoffs.
-Brown was named the Freedom Conference Coach of the Year all three of his seasons at Plymouth State.
+In 1993, Brown assumed his first head coaching job at Plymouth State, a Division III school.
+During his last two years, he led the team to win the Freedom Football Conference (FFC) championship and advanced to the Division III playoffs.
+Brown was named the FFC Coach of the Year in all three of his seasons at Plymouth State.
 In 1994, he was also named the American Football Coaches Association District I Coach of the Year.

 Assistant coach

 Brown and UMass

-In 1996, he took over as the defensive coordinator at Brown University, where he remained for two years.
-In his second season, Brown posted its best record (7–5) in 20 years and led the nation with a school record 28 interceptions and ranked second in takeaways with 36.
+In 1996, he took over as the defensive coordinator at Brown.
+In his second season, Brown posted its best record (7–5) in 20 years, led the nation with a school record 28 interceptions, and ranked second in takeaways with 36.
 Opponents scored an average of 19.4 points per game.

-In 1998, Brown moved to the University of Massachusetts Amherst (UMass) as its defensive coordinator.
+In 1998, Brown moved to UMass as its defensive coordinator.
 That year, UMass won the Division I-AA national championship.
 In 1999, they earned a share of the Atlantic 10 championship and secured another berth in the Division I-AA playoffs.

 Northeastern

-From 2000 to 2003, Brown held his second head coaching job at Northeastern University.
+From 2000 to 2003, Brown held his second head coaching job at Northeastern.
 The season prior to his arrival, the Huskies finished with a 2–9 record.
 In 2000, Northeastern scored a 35–27 upset victory over Division I-A Connecticut.
 In 2002, he led Northeastern to an 11th-place final ranking, the school's highest-ever placement.
 The Huskies' ten wins were also the most in school history.
 That season, he was named Atlantic 10 Conference Coach of the Year, New England Football Writers Coach of the Year, and American Football Coaches Association Region I Coach of the Year.
 In 2003, he led the Huskies to a third-place finish in the Atlantic 10, and the eight-win season matched the second-most in school history.
 Northeastern was the only team to record a victory against Delaware, which went on to become the Division I-AA champions.
 In 2003 Brown signed a contract with Northeastern through the end of the 2009 football season, but then breached his contract in 2004 to work for UMass.